Basic income experts say Trump could be the radical change America needs

-For many Americans, President-elect Donald Trump represented a radical change in how politics was done.
+For many Americans, President Trump’s appeal lies in his radical departure from how traditional politics is done.

 For advocates of universal basic income, a form of income distribution that seeks to end poverty by paying everyone a standard salary just for being alive, it might just be the radical change America needs.